 Conveying Rich Call Data to the Called Endpoint

+This document does not mandate a specific mechanism for conveying rich call data to the called endpoint.
+For example, the information could be conveyed in SIP signaling, or via some out-of-band mechanism.
+Two possible ways to convey this information in SIP are as follows:

-The rich call data contained in a valid "rcd" PASSporT can be conveyed to the called endpoint protected in the "rcd" PASSporT itself (contained in an Identity header field of the terminating INVITE request).
-Any unprotected rich call data contained in the INVITE request (e.g., display name information contained in the From or P-Asserted-Identity header fields, or any information contained in the Call-Info header field) that doesn’t match the information in the "rcd" PASSporT shall be removed from the terminating INVITE request before it is sent to the called endpoint.
+The rich call data contained in a valid ”shaken" or "rcd" PASSporT can be conveyed to the called endpoint protected in the PASSporT itself (contained in an Identity header field of the terminating INVITE request).
+Any unprotected rich call data contained in the INVITE request (e.g., display name information contained in the From or P-Asserted-Identity header fields, or any information contained in the Call-Info header field) that doesn’t match the information in the "shaken" or "rcd" PASSporT shall be removed from the terminating INVITE request before it is sent to the called endpoint.

-Alternatively, the rich call data contained in a valid "rcd" PASSPorT can be carried unprotected to the called endpoint in the following header field components of the terminating INVITE request as per [RFC 3325] and [draft-wendt-sipcore-callinfo-rcd-01]:
+Alternatively, the rich call data contained in a valid "shaken""rcd" PASSPorT can be carried unprotected to the called endpoint in the following header field components of the terminating INVITE request as per [RFC 3325] and [draft-wendt-sipcore-callinfo-rcd-01]:

 The calling name is conveyed in the display name portion of the P-Asserted-Identity and/or From header field, and